New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 If you have a life insurance plan and your ex-spouse is listed as your beneficiary, you may want to consider changing your beneficiary designation.
 In the event you and your ex-spouse don’t have any children, for example, it doesn’t make sense to keep them as a beneficiary.
 To change your beneficiary, you typically need to contact your life insurance company and submit a change of beneficiary form.

-Life insurance issues that can occur with a divorce
+What life insurance issues can occur with a divorce?

 Here’s an overview of a few life insurance issues that can occur with a divorce:1